Free Leaflets

 6) Mild Hypertension

 Large numbers of people take drugs for mild hypertension (between 140-159 systolic and 90-99 diastolic) and yet this may not be necessary.
 Several studies have shown no benefit in treating people with mild hypertension (see leaflet on mild hypertension) providing they have no other medical conditions.
 This is important to know as side-effects from treatment can be significant.
 And there are dangers of overtreatment: some people given blood pressure medication end up with a systolic pressure of below 130.
-This increases there mortality by 30%.
+This increases mortality by 30%.A major cause of hypertension is metabolic syndrome which can be diagnosed with a simple blood test but is rarely looked for.
+It can be treated effectively with diet (see leaflet on metabolic syndrome).

 7) A treatment for Alzheimer’s does Exist

 No drugs exist that can reverse Alzheimer’s disease and is widely believed that drug companies have given up their search for an effective drug for this disease.
 However a new approach, the Bredesen protocol, has been successful in several hundred cases of early Alzheimer’s.
 This is a major breakthrough, because as Dr Bredesen notes, everybody knows a cancer survivor but no one has heard of an Alzheimer’s survivor.
-(See the leaflet on Alzheimer’s).
+(See the leaflet on Alzheimer’s disease).

 Although it is early days this is the first time Alzheimer’s disease has ever been reversed.
 As we are witnessing with so many chronic diseases today successful treatment involves changing a range of critical lifestyle factors rather than using a drug.